The Three Christs of Ypsilanti: Cultural impact

 The book served as inspiration for the song "Ypsilanti" on the Detroit band Protomartyr's debut album No Passion All Technique.

 The book also served as the inspiration for the memory play Trinity by Gary C. Hopper with music by Tim Kloth.
 The title is also mentioned in Anne Sexton's poem 'Rapunzel' in her 1971 book Transformations.

+Musical adaptation

+In 2010 it was announced that Corey Dargel (score) and Honor Molloy (libretto) were developing a stage musical based on the book.
+The project received a Meet The Composer Commissioning Music/USA Award, and had a developmental workshop presentation at New York Theatre Workshop in 2011.
+In 2012 Dargel and Molloy received a MAP Fund grant from the Rockefeller Foundation to further develop the musical.

 Movie adaptation

 A drama film based on the book, Three Christs, starring Peter Dinklage, Richard Gere, Walton Goggins and Bradley Whitford, and directed by Jon Avnet, was released on September 12, 2017.